aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/export-images-to-dxf/_index.md

 ## Introduction

 In this comprehensive tutorial you’ll discover how to **convert image to dxf** and **export images to dxf** with Aspose.CAD for Java.
 Whether you’re automating a batch conversion pipeline or need to tweak CAD drawings on‑the‑fly, the steps below will guide you through the whole process—from setting up the environment to manipulating fonts, lines, and text inside DXF files.
+By the end of this guide you’ll be able to convert image to dxf efficiently and customize the resulting drawings programmatically.

 ## Quick Answers
 - **What library handles the conversion?** Aspose.CAD for Java